matdomeier/rotation_sensitivity/README.md

 ## Study details

 In this study, we evaluate the impact of using different plate rotation models to reconstruct the distribution of the Earth's surface over geological timescales.
-Our study focused on four of the most widely used open-source models:
+Our study focused on five of the most widely used open-source models available via the [GPlates Web Service](https://gwsdoc.gplates.org/reconstruction-models):

 * MERDITH model (Merdith et al., 2021) - GPlates ID = MERDITH2021
 * PALEOMAP model (Scotese & Wright, 2018) - GPlates ID = PALEOMAP